maruel/citygpt/data/ottawa/ingested/road-activity-law-no-2003-445.md

   1. if a cave-in, settlement or heaving results therefrom, the surface in the affected area shall be removed and reinstated by the permit holder in accordance with this by-law to the satisfaction of the General Manager.
 1. Where two (2) or more connections for sewer or water are to be made, the General Manager may state the order in which these connections are made.
 The lowest utility should be generally built first.

-### Section 11 - Reinstatement and backfill requirements
+## Sections 11 to 17 – Reinstatement requirements

 1. The permit holder is responsible for,
   1. the temporary and permanent reinstatement of a road cut subject to the provisions of this by-law;